dotansimha/graphql-code-generator/website/docs/getting-started/installation.md

 ## Running the codegen

-By running the following command the GraphQL schema will be fetched from the route endpoint and the typescript definitions would be generated in the specified destination:
+By running the following command the GraphQL schema will be fetched from the route endpoint and the typescript definitions will be generated in the specified destination:

 :::shell With `yarn`
     yarn generate